Inner Work

 Transpersonal therapy means “to go beyond the persona” — beyond the roles, labels, and stories we usually identify with.

-It creates space not only for what’s happening in your life now, but also for deeper inner movements — including questions of meaning, creativity, values, and spiritual or existential experience that may feel unfamiliar or difficult to put into words.
+It creates space not only for what is happening in your life now, but also for deeper questions of meaning, creativity, values, purpose, and spiritual or existential experience.

-This approach can be especially supportive during periods of spiritual questioning or inner shift, when change may feel confusing or isolating.
+This approach can be especially supportive during periods of questioning, transition, or inner change, when life may feel uncertain or difficult to navigate.
 No particular belief system is required — only openness to your own process.

 -